cehberlin/photobooth/ReadMe.md

 # Requirements and Hints
 - Gphoto2 interface is localized in some parts and this has influence on the name of some configuration options etc. This software expects an English interface, hence you should set your Photobooth Linux to the localization English.
-- I had big trouble with several memory leak issues in the gphoto2 library and both corresponding Python interfaces (gphoto2-cffi and piggyphoto), for this reason I developed a gphoto2 commandline-based interface using `popen` that does not suffer this problem due to its process-like interface (this API is frequently using a new process, hence memory does not become a problem).
+- I had big trouble with several memory leak issues in the gphoto2 library and both corresponding Python interfaces (gphoto2-cffi and piggyphoto), for this reason I developed a gphoto2 commandline-based interface using `popen` that does not suffer this problem due to its process-like interface.
+My API is frequently using a new process, hence memory does not become a problem.

 # Install